Ultimate Las Vegas Real Estate Investing Guide for 2026

 Economy

 In Las Vegas, the median household income is .
-The median income for all households in the state is , in contrast to the United States’ level which is .
+Throughout the state, the household median amount of income is , and all over the US, it is .

-The average income per capita in Las Vegas is , as opposed to the state average of . is the per capita income for the US in general.
+The average income per capita in Las Vegas is , as opposed to the state level of .
+The populace of the nation in its entirety has a per capita income of .

-Las Vegas has an unemployment rate of , while the state shows the rate of unemployment at and the nation’s rate at .
+Las Vegas has an unemployment rate of , whereas the state shows the rate of unemployment at and the United States' rate at .

 Economy Quick Stats